Tensions are rising on the Poland-Belarus border. Here's what you need to know - KESQ

 Polish authorities said seven migrants have been found dead on Poland’s side of the border, with reports of more deaths in Belarus.

-Humanitarian groups are also accusing Poland’s ruling nationalists of violating the international right to asylum by pushing people back into Belarus instead of accepting their applications for protection.
-Poland says its actions are legal.

-Since the beginning of November, there have been 4,300 recorded border crossing attempts, according to Polish authorities.
+Since the beginning of November, there have been 4,500 recorded border crossing attempts, according to Polish authorities.
 The Polish border guard said it had recorded around 1,000 crossing attempts in the last two days, including some “large-scale” efforts with groups of more than 100 people trying to breach the fence.
-Polish authorities have detained small numbers of people and immediately sent others back to Belarus.
+Polish authorities have detained small numbers of people, allowing only small numbers of people the option of applying for asylum in Poland.
+Others have been immediately sent back to Belarus.

 A Polish border guard representative told CNN earlier this week that some of the migrants had been pushed toward the barriers by Belarusian services.